-- inert fill material will be used.
-The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land are not adversely affected; - 7.2.4.6a Development associated with boardwalks (e.g. narrow, raised wooden planked trails) may be permitted within a wetland if it has been demonstrated to the satisfaction of CVCA that: - the control of flooding, erosion, pollution or the conservation of land will not be affected; - the interference on the natural features and hydrologic and ecological functions of the wetland has been deemed to be acceptable by CVCA through an EIS; and - the following are adhered to: - a) the footprint of the development in the wetland is minimized and supported by an EIS; - b) the boardwalk must be raised over flood levels; - c) the boardwalk has a maximum width of 1.5 metres; and - d) the boardwalk is constructed with materials that will not affect the natural environment.
+- for boardwalks, bridges, or any structure to facilitate travel over a wetland the following is adhered to: - a) the control of flooding, erosion, pollution or the conservation of land will not be affected; - b) the interference on the natural features and hydrologic and ecological functions of the wetland has been deemed to be acceptable by CVCA; - c) the footprint of the development in the wetland is minimized; - d) the boardwalk or footbridge must be raised over flood levels; - e) the boardwalk or footbridge has a maximum width of 1.5 metres; and - f) the boardwalk or footbridge is constructed with materials that will not affect the natural environment.

-- 7.4.2.7 Public infrastructure (e.g., roads, sewers, flood and/or erosion control works, water supply,) and various utilities (pipelines) will be permitted to be constructed, realigned and/or upgraded within a wetland subject to the following: - an approved Environmental Assessment, or other comprehensive plan that is supported by CVCA, demonstrates that all alternatives to avoid intrusions on wetland features, hydrologic and ecological functions have been considered and that the proposed alignment minimizes wetland loss or interference with hydrologic and ecological functions to the greatest extent possible; and, - a more detailed site-specific study (i.e., a scoped Environmental Impact Study) consistent with the Environmental Assessment or comprehensive plan is prepared.
-This study shall determine a more precise area wetland boundary in accordance with the current Provincial Ontario Wetland Evaluation System (OWES), and demonstrate that appropriate remedial measures will mitigate and/or offset for wetland loss or interference with hydrologic and ecological functions; - and where: - $\circ$ $\;$ the wetland is not a bog or fen, or part of a Provincially Significant Wetland; - a technical site-specific study demonstrates to the satisfaction of CVCA that all hazards/risks associated with flooding and/or unstable soils have been addressed; and inert fill material will be used.
-The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land are not adversely affected.

-7.4.2.8 Existing access routes (e.g., driveways, private access roads, and entrance ways) associated with an existing residential, agricultural, commercial, industrial or institutional use will may be permitted to be maintained within a wetland where it can be demonstrated that:
+- 7.4.1.6 Public infrastructure (e.g., roads, sewers, flood and/or erosion control works, water supply,) and various utilities (pipelines) will be permitted to be constructed, realigned and/or upgraded within a wetland subject to the following: - an approved Environmental Assessment, or other comprehensive plan that is supported by CVCA, demonstrates that all alternatives to avoid intrusions on wetland features, hydrologic and ecological functions have been considered and that the proposed alignment minimizes wetland loss or interference with hydrologic and ecological functions to the greatest extent possible; and, - a more detailed site-specific study (i.e., a scoped Environmental Impact Study) consistent with the Environmental Assessment or comprehensive plan is prepared.
+This study shall determine a more precise area wetland boundary in accordance with the current Provincial Ontario Wetland Evaluation System (OWES), and demonstrate that appropriate remedial measures will mitigate and/or offset for wetland loss or interference with hydrologic and ecological functions; - and where: - the wetland is not a bog or fen, or part of a Provincially Significant Wetland; - a technical site-specific study demonstrates to the satisfaction of CVCA that all hazards/risks associated with flooding and/or unstable soils have been addressed; and - inert fill material will be used.
+The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land are not adversely affected. - 7.4.1.7 Existing access routes (e.g., driveways, private access roads, and entrance ways) associated with an existing residential, agricultural, commercial, industrial or institutional use may be permitted to be maintained within a wetland where it can be demonstrated that: - there is no feasible alternative to locate the access route outside of the wetland;

-- there is no feasible alternative to locate the access route outside of the wetland; - the control of flooding, erosion, pollution or the conservation of land will not be impacted; - the interference with the hydrologic and ecological functions of the wetland have been deemed acceptable by the CVCA; and - an Environmental Impact Study provides for remedial measures that will mitigate and/or compensate for wetland loss or interference with the natural features and hydrologic and ecological functions; - and where: - the wetland is not a bog or fen, or part of a Provincially Significant Wetland; - a technical site-specific study demonstrates to the satisfaction of CVCA that all hazards/risks associated with flooding and/or unstable soils have been addressed; and - inert fill material will be used.
-The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land are not adversely affected. - 7.4.2.9 New access routes will not be permitted in a wetland.
+- the control of flooding, erosion, pollution or the conservation of land will not be impacted; - the interference with the hydrologic and ecological functions of the wetland have been deemed acceptable by the CVCA; and - an Environmental Impact Study provides for remedial measures that will mitigate and/or compensate for wetland loss or interference with the natural features and hydrologic and ecological functions; - and where: - the wetland is not a bog or fen, or part of a Provincially Significant Wetland; - a technical site-specific study demonstrates to the satisfaction of CVCA that all hazards/risks associated with flooding and/or unstable soils have been addressed; and - inert fill material will be used.
+The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land are not adversely affected. - 7.4.1.8 New access routes will not be permitted in a wetland.